 - The University of York is a fully supportive member of One Planet York

 6. Take climate action with Student Switch Off

 Student Switch Off is an international campaign encouraging student action on climate change.
-Its focus is an energy saving, recycling and student engagement competition for those living in our colleges.
-There's individual competitions throughout the year and Colleges also compete for cash prizes to spend on student-related activity.
+Its focus is an energy saving, recycling and student engagement competition.
+There are individual competitions throughout the year and Colleges also compete for cash prizes to spend on student-related activity.

 - Like our Facebook Page to join the programme